conaqueak/conaqueak/README.md

 ## Hi there 👋

-😄 My name is Atticus! or you can call me Iced Lemon Tea!
+😄 I'm Atticus! or you can call me Iced Lemon Tea!

-🔭 I'm currently looking for a job opportunity!

 🌱 At the meanwhile, I'm learning full-stack development and more!

-📫 You can contact me via email **conaqueak@outlook.com**!
+🎨 Hope you enjoy my works! :D